jojow/aer-paper/README.md

 ## Knowledge Base

-Our approach to resolve AERs that are attached to unresolved topologies based on a knowledge base is outlined in the following:
+Our approach to resolve AERs (attached to unresolved topologies) based on a knowledge base is outlined in the following:

 ![Knowledge Base](/knowledgebase.png)